svidal-nlive/spacer/README.md

 - Audio toggle: press m (click canvas first to init audio)

 See docs/design-plan.md for the full roadmap and module map.

+## CI/CD

+Pushes to main build and publish a Docker image to GHCR and deploy on the server via docker compose.